Can I still come to campus?

 The DMZ space is closed until further notice.
 No access will be granted to the space during this time.

-Ryerson Early Learning Centre, EarlyON program and Emergency care are closed until further notice.
+Ryerson Early Learning Centre, and EarlyON program are closed until further notice.

 Effective March 17, the Kinetic Café (ENG), the Library Kiosk (LIB), Starbucks (SLC) and Ted’s Bagels (TRS) will be closed until further notice.